mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 Here it only shows the public partitions that are avaiable to most users.
 Among the nodes in these partitions, the number of cores per node varies from 16 to 128, and the memory per node varies from 63 GB to 515 GB.
 Jobs in these partitions have a wall time limit of 12 hours.
 Some labs can use their lab parititions instead.

-***To obtain a better performance of MPI programs, it is recommended to request all physical CPU cores and memory on each node.*** For example, request two nodes with 16 physical cores per node and all of the memory (with `--mem=0`) like this,
+***To obtain a good performance of MPI programs, it is recommended to request all physical CPU cores and memory on each node.*** For example, request two nodes with 16 physical cores per node and all of the memory (with `--mem=0`) like this,
 ```
 #SBATCH -N 2
 #SBATCH --ntasks-per-node=16
 #SBATCH --mem=0
 ```

 Second, what is the speedup of your MPI porgram?
 According to [the Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), MPI programs are usually speeded up almost linearly as the number of cores is increased, until it is saturated at some point.
-In practice, try to run testing cases investigating the speedup of your program, and then decide how many cores are needed to speed it up efficiently. ***Do not increase the number of cores when the speedup is poor.***
+In practice, try to run testing cases investigating the speedup of your program, and then decide how many cores are needed to speed it up efficiently. ***Do not increase the number of cores when speedup is poor.***

 !!!
 Note
     After a job started to run, execute the command `squeue -u $USER` to check which node the job is running on, and then log in the node with `ssh <hostname>` and execute the `top` command to check how many CPU cores are actually being used by your program and what the CPU efficiency is.
 The efficiency may vary with the number of CPU cores.
-Try to keep your jobs in a high efficiency.
+Try to keep your jobs at a high efficiency.

 ## Hybrid MPI and multithreading jobs

 MPI programs are based on a distributed-memory parallelism, that says, each MPI task owns a faction of data, such as arrays, matrices, or tensors.
 In contrast to MPI, multithreading technique is based on a shared-memory parallelism, in which data is shared by multiple threads.
 A common implementation of multithreading is OpenMP.
-For Python users, the `numpy` package is based on C libraries, such as Openblas, usually built with OpenMP.
+For Python users, the `numpy` package is based on C libraries, such as Openblas, which are usually built with OpenMP.

 ???
 "Side note: OpenMP"
     OpenMP is an abbreviation of Open Multi-Processing.
 It is not related to OpenMPI.

 Some programs are designed in a hybrid scheme such that MPI and OpenMP are combined to enable two-level parallelization.
-A principle to run hybrid MPI-OpenMP programs is to satisfy this queation,
+Set the MPI tasks and OpenMP threads in hybrid programs based on this equation,
 ```
 (Number of MPI Tasks) * (Nubmer of Threads) = Total Number of Cores          (1)
 ```

 ???
 "Side note: hyperthreads"
-    Assume hyperthread technique is not implemented here.
+     Hyperthread technique is not implemented on the cluster.
 If there are two hyerthreads per physical core, the right side of the equation should be `2 * (Total Number of Cores)` instead.

 One way to run hybrid progmrams in Slurm jobs is to use the `-n` flag for the number of MPI tasks and the `-c` flag for the number of threads.
 The follwing example shows a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
 ```